drewcook/portfolio-website/README.md

 This is the code for my online portfolio hosted at [https://dco.dev](https://dco.dev).

-There is also version that is deployed to AWS on S3 as a static site [here](https://dco-bucket.s3.us-east-1.amazonaws.com/portfolio/index.html).
+There is also version that is deployed to AWS on S3 as a static site at [https://dco.digital](https://dco.digital).

 ### Tech Stack